LloydDunn/task_list_app_deployment_terraform/README.md

 >
 > The task listing app is unable to connect to the database
 >
-> ... because ...
+> ... because it doesn't have the correct credentials
 >
-> In order to connect to the database, the app needs to be provided the following credentials ... via ...
+> In order to connect to the database, the app needs to be provided X via Y.

 Once you're really clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.
 </details>